m15a/fnldoc/doc/src/fnldoc/processor.md

 Run doctests and generate markdown documentation for `module-info`.

 Whether to run doctests and/or generate markdown depend on preferences specified in `config`.
-Generated documentation will go to a path corresponding to `module-info.file` but with `.md` extension under `config.out-dir`.
+Generated Markdown documentation will be placed under `config.out-dir`.

 ---